-Property Description

-Cluster Region Optional.
+Property Description Cluster Region Optional.
 The AWS cluster region in which the bucket you want to access resides.
 Select a cluster region if you choose to provide a custom JDBC URL that does not contain a cluster region name in the JDBC URL connection property.
 If you specify a cluster region in both Cluster Region and JDBC URL connection properties, the Data Integration Service ignores the cluster region that you specify in the JDBC URL connection property.
 To use the cluster region name that you specify in the JDBC URL connection property, select None as the cluster region in this property.

-Select one of the following cluster regions:

-Select one of the following regions: - Asia Pacific (Mumbai)

-- Asia Pacific (Seoul) - Asia Pacific (Singapore)

-- Asia Pacific (Sydney)

-- Asia Pacific (Tokyo) - AWS GovCloud (US)

-- Aws Goveloud (05) - Canada (Central)

-- China (Beijing)

-- China (Ningxia) - EU (Ireland)

-- EU (Frankfurt)

-- EU (London)

-- EU (Paris) - South America (Sao Paulo)

-- South America (Sao Paulo) - US East (Ohio)

-- US East (N. Virginia)

-- US West (N. California)

-- US West (Oregon)

-Default is None.
+Select one of the following cluster regions: Select one of the following regions: - Asia Pacific (Mumbai) - Asia Pacific (Seoul) - Asia Pacific (Singapore) - Asia Pacific (Singapore) - Asia Pacific (Tokyo) - AWS GovCloud (US) - Canada (Central) - China (Beijing) - China (Ningxia) - EU (Ireland) - EU (Frankfurt) - EU (London) - EU (Paris) - South America (Sao Paulo) - US East (Ohio) - US East (N. Virginia) - US West (N. California) - US West (Oregon) Default is None.
 You can only read data from or write data to the cluster regions supported by AWS SDK used by PowerExchange for Amazon Redshift.
 Customer Master Key ID Optional.
-Specify the customer master key ID or alias name generated by AWS Key Management Service (AWS KMS).
+Specify the customer master key ID generated by AWS Key Management Service (AWS KMS) or the Amazon Resource Name (ARN) of your custom key for cross-account access.
 You must generate the customer master key corresponding to the region where Amazon S3 bucket resides.
-You can specify any of the following values: Customer generated customer master key

-Enables client-side or server-side encryption.

-Default customer master key

-Enables client-side or server-side encryption.
+You can specify any of the following values: Customer generated customer master key Enables client-side or server-side encryption.
+Default customer master key Enables client-side or server-side encryption.
 Only the administrator user of the account can use the default customer master key ID to enable client-side encryption.

-Note: You can use customer master key ID when you run a mapping in the native environment, on the Spark engine, or on the Databricks Spark engine.